swaits/typst-collection/glossy/src/gloss.typ

     }
   }

-  // determine_mode(wants_both, wants_long, wants_short, is_first_use, long_available):
+  // ---------------------------------------------------------------------------
+  // Determine desired options based on modifiers and entry.long availability
+  // ---------------------------------------------------------------------------

-  // Decides which mode ("short", "long", or "both") to use.
+  // Decide which mode ("short", "long", or "both") to use.
   // Preference is given to explicit modifiers.
 If the requested mode can't be fulfilled due to no long form,
   // fall back to "short".
-  // If no explicit mode is given, the default behavior is:
+  // If no explicit mode is given, use entry.firstuse and entry.lateruse, which default to
   //   - On first use and if a long form exists, "both".
   //   - Otherwise, "short".
-  let determine_mode = (wants_both, wants_long, wants_short, is_first_use, long_available) => {
+  if "both" not in modifiers and "long" not in modifiers and "short" not in modifiers {
-    if wants_both {
+    if is_first_use {
-      // Explicit request for "both":
-      // If a long form exists, use "both", otherwise fall back to "short". if long_available {
-        "both"
+      modifiers.push(entry.firstuse)
     } else {
-        "short"
+      modifiers.push(entry.lateruse)
     }
-    } else if wants_long {
-      // Explicit request for "long":
-      // If a long form exists, use "long", otherwise fall back to "short". if long_available {
-        "long"
-      } else {
-        "short"
   }

-    } else if wants_short {
-      // Explicit request for "short":
-      // Always "short" regardless of availability.
-      "short"
-    } else {
-      // No explicit mode given:
-      // On first use with a long form available, default to "both".
-      // Otherwise, use "short".
+  let long_available = entry.long != none
-      if is_first_use and long_available {
+  let mode = if "both" in modifiers and long_available {
     "both"
+  } else if "long" in modifiers and long_available {
+    "long"
   } else {
     "short"
   }
-    }
-  }

-  // ---------------------------------------------------------------------------
-  // Determine desired options based on modifiers and entry.long availability
-  // ---------------------------------------------------------------------------
-  let wants_both = "both" in modifiers
-  let wants_long = "long" in modifiers
-  let wants_short = "short" in modifiers
-  let long_available = entry.long != none

-  // Determine mode using the helper function let mode = determine_mode(wants_both, wants_long, wants_short, is_first_use, long_available)

   // Pluralize (if requested)
   let short-form = pluralize_term(entry.short, entry.plural)